ivoriginal/ivoriginal.github.io/work/gfs-directory.md

 Always keeping in mind the "unknowns unknowns", we concluded that we'd need to visit all Campuses to do some on-site research before releasing a product within communities that (almost certainly) had different ways of connecting and communicating.

-The team was absolutely on board with that idea, so they allocated some budget for this "second phase" and we packed up and spent some days in London, Tel Aviv and São Paulo.
+The team was absolutely on board with that idea, so they allocated some budget for this "second phase" and we packed up and spent some days in London, Tel Aviv and São Paulo, but that deserves <a href="gfs-directory-2">its own post</a>.

 <div class="gallery-box">
   <div class="gallery">